The English phrasal verb TAKE FOR has the following meaning:

 1. Take for = to consider; to regard

 (transitive) When you regard someone or something in a certain way, either correctly or mistakenly.
+You believe that someone is a certain way, though often wrongly.

 - Don’t take silence for anger.